 (B) Process.
-A provider must submit an Initial Request for Treatment, an Extension Request, a Modification of Current Authorization Request, or a Correction Request on a form provided by the OHCA or its designated agent, prior to rendering the initial services or any additional array of services, with the exception of Mental Health Assessment by a Non-Physician; Mental Health Service Plan Development by a Non-Physician (moderate complexity); and Crisis Intervention Services and Adult Facility Based Crisis Intervention.
+A provider must will submit an Initial Request for Treatment, an Extension Request, a Modification of Current Authorization Request, or a Correction Request on a form provided by the OHCA or its designated agent, prior to rendering the initial services or any additional array of services, with the exception of the first four sessions prior to completion of the Services Plan, Mental Health Assessment by a Non-Physician; Mental Health Service Plan Development by (moderate complexity); а Non-Physician and Crisis Intervention Services; and Adult Facility Based Crisis Intervention.